trainb0y/PyMultibound/README.md

 ## How it Works
 It works by creating snapshots ("profiles") of the `storage` and `mods` folders of Starbound, and saving them as a profile.

 When you choose a profile, it deletes the contents of the folders and replaces it with the contents of the selected profile.

+I've been told that modifying `sbinit.config` will work instead of actually moving the folders.
+I may or may not look into implementing that in the future.

 (See the help option in the main menu for details)